GRCDEV/ArduSim/README.md

 # ArduSim

-ArduSim is a novel real-time flight simulator, oriented to the development of communications and flight coordination protocols among multicopters, performing planned missions or forming a swarm.
+ArduSim is a novel real-time flight simulator, oriented to the development of flight coordination protocols for multicopters, performing planned missions or forming a swarm.
 It is able to simulate up to 256 UAVs (aka. drones) simultaneously, if the hardware meets the recommended requirements, and the TCP and UDP ports needed by SITL are available.
+ArduSim simulates a wireless Ad-hoc network for UAV-to-UAV communications.
 Among many information, ArduSim generates the path followed by each UAV in OMNeT++ and NS2 format to provide mobility traces, performing a simulation or even when running ArduSim in a real multicopter.

-The Communication with multicopters uses the MAVLink protocol, a *de facto* standard for current open flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.
+The communication with multicopters uses the MAVLink protocol, a *de facto* standard for current open flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.

 The communication among multicopters emulates an Ad-hoc WiFi network link in the 5 GHz frequency band, where all the data packets are broadcasted.
 ArduSim is prepared to include new wireless models in future versions.